Vietnamese passport: Data page

 Prior to 1 July 2022, all Vietnamese passports had the "Place of birth" filed, which showed the province of birth of the holder (or the country of birth, if born overseas).
 The new passport design initially removed this field, which caused problem for immigration authorities, particularly in Europe (see below).
 The place of birth field was restored for passports issued since 1 January 2023.

-A page inside a Vietnamese passport showing the Lũng Cú flag tower, located on the most northern point of Vietnam.